TANYA03GUPTA/Quantumn_quirks/README.md

 ## Fashion Pulse
+Team Quantum Quirks from UIET Chandigarh is tackling the challenge of revolutionizing fashion engagement for GenZ consumers.
+Our innovative approach focuses on creating an interactive, sustainability-driven platform that transforms passive scrollers into active participants in the fashion ecosystem.
+By leveraging cutting-edge technology and gamification, we're developing features like the 'Fashion Vibes' quiz to personalize the shopping experience and promote eco-conscious choices.
+Our solution aims to foster a vibrant community of young fashion enthusiasts while addressing the critical need for sustainable practices in the industry.
+With Quantum Quirks' unique blend of tech-savvy and fashion-forward thinking, we're set to redefine how GenZ interacts with fashion in the digital age.

-Fashion pUlse provides engament enhancements for e-commerce c An Online Shopping Site for Fashion &amp; Lifestyle in India which brings you a variety of footwear, Clothing, Accessories and lifestyle products.
+Fashion pUlse provides engament enhancements for e-commerce  an Online Shopping Site for Fashion ,Lifestyle in India which brings you a variety of footwear, Clothing, Accessories and lifestyle products.

 ### Project Description